datadudes/odata2avro/README.md

 =====

 odata2avro is a Python command-line tool to automatically convert OData datasets to Avro.
-Using `odata2avro`, it should be very simple to ingest OData data from
-[Microsoft Azure DataMarket](https://datamarket.azure.com/browse/data) to Hadoop.
+Using `odata2avro` together with standard Hadoop tooling, it should be very simple to ingest OData data from [Microsoft Azure DataMarket](https://datamarket.azure.com/browse/data) to Hadoop.

 ### Usage: